open-source-labs/OverVue/README.md

 export DISPLAY=$(awk '/nameserver / {print $2; exit}' /etc/resolv.conf 2>/dev/null):0
 export LIBGL_ALWAYS_INDIRECT=1
 ```
-Then run
+Then run the following command to run both OverVue and Vue developer tools.
 ```
 npm run dev
 ```

-followed by the command for the devtools.
+To launch the Vue devloper tool, use the following command.

 ```
 ./node_modules/.bin/vue-devtools
 ```

-Then open a new terminal instance, set the DISPLAY value again (re-enter above command for DISPLAY), and start OverVue in dev mode:
+Then to start only OverVue in developer mode, open a new terminal instance and set the DISPLAY value again (re-enter above command for DISPLAY):

 ```
 quasar dev -m electron